matthewsouther/educator-emily/src/pages/index.md

     motivation, and space to experiment.
 Now you can fuel that drive so she can follow her path to becoming a creative, problem-solving, secure, and happy grown-up.
 Isn't that what we all want for our children?
+heading: You can do this.
+I can help.
 description: "I am on your team.
 I am your secret weapon who knows the ins and outs of education.
 I am passionate about learning and even more passionate about setting children free to soar.  "